Wem: Great Fire of Wem

+The King, Charles II, gave a commission to Thomas Hill of Soulton to receive and distribute the funds for the relief effort.

 1700s

 By 1740 a workhouse existed in Wem, by 1777 it could house 20 inmates.
 During this period, the Old Town Hall, while still the Town Hall, was used for sittings of the County Court.
 The farming in this period saw an emphasis on dairy and grains.
 Other specializations included linen cloth.

 The town was the childhood home of one of England's greatest essayists and critics, William Hazlitt (1778–1830).
 Hazlitt's father moved their family there when William was just a child.
 Hazlitt senior became the Unitarian Minister in the town occupying a building on Noble Street that still stands.
 In 2008 the town held a 230th Anniversary Celebration of Hazlitt's Life and work for five days, hosted by author Edouard d'Araille who gave series of talks and conference about 'William of Wem'.
 William Hazlitt moved away from Wem in later life and ultimately died in London.

 Artist John Astley, writer John Ireland, and pugilist Joe Berks all also grew up in the town.